jdhp-docs-skeletons/mediawiki-skeleton/stylesheet/README.md

 CSS written there is applied to all skins.

-The content of this file should be placed:
+The content of this file should be placed in:

 * http://DOMAIN/WIKINAME/index.php/MediaWiki:Common.css
 * or http://DOMAIN/WIKINAME/mediaWiki:Common.css if [https://www.mediawiki.org/wiki/Manual:Short_URL](URL Rewrite) is enabled